Isthmia (sanctuary): Excavations

 The site was originally found by Oscar Broneer in 1952 and he then led excavations funded by the University of Chicago which continued until 1967.
 He excavated the temple, theater, two caves used for dining, and the two stadia used for the Isthmian Games.
 Broneer's findings were published in a series of three volumes starting in 1971, and in articles in the Hesperia Journal.

 Elizabeth Gebhard took over management of the University of Chicago finds from Oscar Broneer in 1976.
-Between August 16 and November 29, 1989 she led new excavations in the central area of the sanctuary under the auspices of the University of Chicago, mostly to clear up disputes that had arisen over the conclusions Broneer had drawn from his finds.
+Between August 16 and November 29, 1989, she led new excavations in the central area of the sanctuary under the auspices of the University of Chicago, mostly to clear up disputes that had arisen over the conclusions Broneer had drawn from his finds.
 The first report of the 1989 findings was published in Hesperia in 1992, with subsequent reports following in later years.
 These excavations helped to uncover evidence relating to all the areas of development of Isthmia from the Bronze Age to the Roman period, but in particular focused on the Archaic temple, partly because this is the most complete of the buildings found at the site despite being one of the oldest.

 From 1967, a second set of excavations were undertaken on the northern and eastern parts of the site, led by Paul A. Clement and funded by UCLA.
 He was succeeded by Timothy E. Gregory of Ohio State University in 1987, who was himself succeeded by Jon Frey of Michigan State University in 2020.
 These excavations focussed largely on the Roman bathing complex and the Byzantine fortress.

 Monuments

 Temples

 The Archaic Temple of Poseidon, which was excavated in 1952 by Oscar Broneer, was built in the Doric style in 700 BC.
 The temple was constructed on a plateau, surrounded by valleys and considered the center of the Isthmian sanctuaries.
 The temple also housed shrines to gods related to Poseidon such as his son, Cyclopes, and the goddess Demeter.
 A multitude of other named divinities said to have been worshipped within the confines of the temple have links to Demeter, suggesting the Isthmian people's devotion to fertility and harvest.
 Evidence including plates, bowls, and animal bones discovered within the ash on the plateau suggest that animal sacrifices of sheep, cattle, and goats took place at the temple on a regular basis and were often a cause for feasting and celebration.

-When it burned down in 480 BC, the roof, Sima (architecture), and columns were replaced using Classical style building elements.
+When it burned in 480 BC, the roof, Sima (architecture), and columns were replaced using Classical style building elements.
 There was also a temple built for the god Apollo.
 Because of the similarities in construction style and building materials between these temples, it can be concluded that they were completed within two generations of building.
 Isthmia was also home to a Roman temple that was built for the worship of Palaimon.
 The Temple to Palaimon was decorated with roof ornaments of the Ionic Order.